hobovsky/cw-lsp/README.md

 To use code completion when training on a Codewars kata, only the client userscript is required:

+- Install [Tampermonkey](www.tampermonkey.net) extension for your browser.
-- Install Tampermonkey user script with client side implementation.
-It can be found in `client/cw-lsp.user.js`.
+- Install the user script with client side implementation.
+It can be found in `client/cw-lsp.user.js`, and installed by clicking [this link](https://github.com/hobovsky/cw-lsp/raw/refs/heads/main/client/cw-lsp.user.js).
 Read [TamperMonkey FAQ](https://www.tampermonkey.net/faq.php?locale=en) for help.
 Remember about enabling [userscript permissions and/or Development Mode](https://www.tampermonkey.net/faq.php?locale=en#Q209) if your browser requires it!
 - Open kata trainer for one of supported languages.
 - Start typing code in the `Solution` editor.
 Use one of following key combinations:
   - `Shift-Space` to trigger completion suggestions.